Managing Files with Linux Commands for Cybersecurity

 - The

-command is powerful for searching files based on various criteria.
-For example,find / -name "file1.txt"
+findcommand is powerful for searching files based on various criteria.
+For example,find / -name "file1.txt"searches forfile1.txtthroughout the entire filesystem.

 - The